gotree94/turtlebot3/eng/05_navigation.md

 https://youtu.be/_-bv8VPwkZs?si=jakasqcERW7Cwk8L

+> From the Jazzy version, the cmd_vel topic uses the TwistStamped type.
+> If you want to use the Twist type, set the enable_stamped_cmd_vel parameter to false in both the turtlebot3_bringup and turtlebot3_navigation2 packages.

 1. If `Bringup` is not running on the TurtleBot3 SBC, launch Bringup.
   * Open a new terminal from Remote PC with `Ctrl+Alt+T` and connect to Raspberry Pi with its IP address.
 The default password is `ubuntu`.
   **[Remote PC]**